Native American Facts For Kids was written for young people learning about the Illinis for school or home-schooling reports. We encourage students

 moccasins on their feet.

-The Illini didn't wear long headdresses like the
+The Illini didn't wear headdresses like the

-Sioux.
+Sioux tribes.
 Sometimes they wore a beaded headband with a few colored feathers

 in it.
 Illini women usually wore their hair in long braids.
 Illini men often